Neuromuscular disorders

 What are neuromuscular disorders?

-Neuromuscular disorders are a group of conditions that affect the nerves, the muscles, and how they communicate.
-These disorders can suddenly or gradually impact movement, sensation, strength, coordination, and bodily functions, such as breathing and swallowing.
+Neuromuscular disorders are a group of conditions that affect the nerves, the muscles, and the way they communicate with each other.
+These disorders can suddenly or gradually impact movement, sensation, strength, coordination and bodily functions such as breathing and swallowing.

 There are many different types of neuromuscular disorders.
-Some are inherited, such as muscular dystrophy, while others may develop later in life, such as motor neurone disease or myasthenia gravis.
-They may affect only specific muscles or have a more generalized effect.
+Some are hereditary, such as muscular dystrophies, while others are usually acquired, such as motor neuron disease or myasthenia gravis.
+They may affect only specific muscles or have a more generalized presentation.

-At Affidea neuraCare, we understand how life-changing these conditions can be.
-That’s why you’ll receive personalized care from a world-class team who specialize in diagnosing, treating, and managing neuromuscular conditions.
-Backed by deep expertise and the latest innovations, we work to bring you the full potential of modern medicine to help you feel more like you.
+At Affidea neuraCare, we understand how profoundly these conditions can affect one’s life.
+This is why you will receive personalized care from a team of leading specialists dedicated to the diagnosis, treatment and management of neuromuscular disorders.
+Supported by deep clinical expertise and the latest innovations, we work to provide you with the full power of modern medicine so you can feel better.

-Read on to learn about the different types of neuromuscular disorders, common symptoms, and the specialist assessments and treatment options at Affidea neuraCare.
+Continue reading to learn about the different types of neuromuscular disorders, common symptoms and the specialized evaluations and treatment options available at Affidea neuraCare.

 Types of neuromuscular disorders

-Neuromuscular disorders include a range of conditions with their own causes, symptoms, and treatments.
-To help guide diagnosis and treatment, they’re grouped into categories depending on whether they affect the nerves, the muscles, or the connection between them.
+Neuromuscular disorders include a range of conditions with different causes, symptoms and treatments.
+To facilitate diagnosis and therapy, they are classified into categories depending on whether they affect the nerves, the muscles or the connection between them.

-Some of the conditions we diagnose and treat are:
+Some of the conditions we diagnose and treat include:

-• Muscular dystrophies – a group of genetic conditions that cause progressive muscle weakness and shrinking, such as Duchenne muscular dystrophy and Becker muscular dystrophy.
-These conditions are most commonly seen in men because they only have one copy of the dystrophin gene, which is important for muscle function.
+• Muscular dystrophies – a group of genetic conditions that cause progressive muscle weakness and atrophy, such as Duchenne and Becker muscular dystrophy, myotonic dystrophies, facioscapulohumeral muscular dystrophy and other rare forms.

-• Neuropathies – conditions that damage the nerves outside of the brain and spinal cord.
-These lead to pain, unusual sensations, and muscle weakness, such as Charcot-Marie-Tooth disease, Guillain-Barré syndrome and peripheral neuropathy.
+• Neuropathies – hereditary or acquired conditions that affect the peripheral nerves, leading to pain, sensory disturbances and muscle weakness, such as Charcot-Marie-Tooth disease, Guillain-Barré syndrome, diabetic neuropathy and others.

-• Motor neurone diseases – progressive conditions that damage nerve cells.
-These conditions lead to a gradual loss of muscle function and include amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA).
+• Motor neurone diseases – progressive conditions that damage the nerve cells, leading to gradual loss of muscle function, such as amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA).

-• Mitochondrial disorders – conditions affecting the cell’s ability to produce energy (mitochondria) with a wide range of symptoms related to muscle weakness, balance, and movement, such as mitochondrial myopathies and Friedreich’s ataxia.
+• Mitochondrial disorders – conditions that affect the cells’ ability to produce energy (mitochondria), with a variety of symptoms including muscle weakness, ptosis, ophthalmoplegia and multisystem manifestations.

-An accurate diagnosis is critical to effective treatment and long-term management of neuromuscular conditions.
-Many share similar symptoms but need different types of care and support, which is why an assessment by a specialist can make a difference.
+Accurate diagnosis is essential for effective and long-term management of neuromuscular disorders.
+Many conditions share similar symptoms but require different treatments, which is why evaluation by a specialist is crucial.

 Worried about your symptoms?